Mary Selway: Career

-Selway worked with a number of renowned directors over three decades, including Steven Spielberg, Roman Polanski, Clint Eastwood, John Boorman, Sydney Pollack, Robert Altman, Michael Apted, Nicolas Roeg, Fred Schepisi, Fred Zinnemann and Ridley Scott.
-She was responsible for the casting of 104 films and gained a reputation for fairness, determination, charm, wisdom and irreverence.
-Selway was always seeking new acting talent, watching films from all over the world and attending fringe theatre performances.
-She was also a tireless champion of new actors she discovered and nurtured.
-Unusually, she would stay in touch with the cast throughout the shooting process.
-In the 2001 BAFTA Awards she won the Michael Balcon Award for outstanding British contribution to cinema.
+Selway worked with a number of directors over three decades, including Steven Spielberg, Roman Polanski, Clint Eastwood, John Boorman, Sydney Pollack, Robert Altman, Michael Apted, Nicolas Roeg, Fred Schepisi, Fred Zinnemann, and Ridley Scott.
+She was responsible for the casting of 104 films.
+Selway sought new acting talent by watching films from around the world and attending fringe theatre performances.
+She also supported actors she had discovered and remained in contact with cast members throughout the shooting process.At the 2001 BAFTA Awards, she received the Michael Balcon Award for Outstanding British Contribution to Cinema.

 A biographical documentary entitled A Cast of Thousands: The Life of Mary Selway is being produced in celebration of her life.
 It is directed by Isabelle Gregson, who explained that it aims "in its own small way to give those who didn't have the pleasure of knowing her, a taste for her enormous contribution to Cinema through the eyes and words of those who knew and loved her."

 The British Academy of Film and Television Arts (BAFTA) Orange Rising Star Award for the best young actor is dedicated to the memory of Mary Selway.
 Selway's death in 2004 is acknowledged by a memorium at the end credits of the movie Harry Potter and the Goblet of Fire.